Blog – Posted on Monday, Apr 27

 - A MOBI that you recently converted from an EPUB.

 The Kindle Cloud Reader only lets you read books that you directly purchased from the Kindle Store, which is perhaps its biggest disadvantage.
-If you bought an eBook from the Barnes & Noble bookstore or downloaded an EPUB from another site, the Kindle Cloud Reader won’t display it in its library.
+If you bought an eBook from the Barnes & Noble bookstore or downloaded an EPUB from another site, it won’t display in your Cloud Reader library.

 Speaking of which — now that we’ve covered its basics, let’s take a look at how you go about using the Kindle Cloud Reader.